 Displaying repeating custom fields in your site’s PHP templates affords you powerful possibilities.
 However, customizing theme templates is not easy for non-programmers.
 It is also a time-consuming process for most people.

 This is exactly where Toolset can help you.
 With Toolset, you can display custom repeating fields anywhere on your site, without PHP coding.
-See an example on the page about using repeating fields to create a gallery of images.
+Visit our training courses and lessons to learn how to add single or repeating custom fields to your pages.